wp-plugins/responsive-mortgage-calculator/readme.txt

 1. Upload the plugin folder `responsive-mortgage-calculator.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+= Widget Installation =

 1. Access the `Widgets` page under the `Appearance` menu.
 1. Drag the `Responsive Mortgage Calculator` into the Widget display area of your choice.
 1. If you want, change the title and save it.

+= Shortcode Usage =

+You can insert the mortgage calculator into a page or post using the short code [mortgagecalculator] or [rmc].

 == Screenshots ==